tksh164/hci-lab/README.md

 The HCI Lab provides a plain HCI lab environment on Azure in reasonable preparation time and cost.

-- An HCI lab environment with Azure Local or Windows Server 2025/2022 on a single Azure virtual machine in about 30 minutes minimum.
+- An HCI lab environment with Azure Local (former Azure Stack HCI) or Windows Server 2025/2022 on a single Azure virtual machine in about 30 minutes minimum.
 - Just a plain environment, so you can try many workloads and features to start from the clean environment by yourself.
 Also, you can customize it to your own needs easily.
 - You can choose an operating system from the [selectable HCI node's operating systems](#-selectable-hci-nodes-operating-systems) to use deploy your HCI lab environment.